 In 1918 Orpheus visited the Great Smoky Mountains in Pigeon Forge, Tennessee.
 He later formed a company called Schantz Tours that organized trips around the mountain range for over 20 years.

 After he retired, Orpheus moved to Riverside, Illinois to live with his son Worth.
 In 1943 he moved with Worth and his family to Red Bank, New Jersey.

 Scope and content

-A drawing by Orpheus Moyer Schantz captioned "The last day of summer" of a despondent looking couple.
+Black ink drawing of a couple seated close together by Orpheus Moyer Schantz captioned "The last day of summer" of a despondent looking couple.